Finding top quarks with shower deconstruction: Shower deconstruction

 This process gives the fine grained information with which we describe the fat jet in shower deconstruction: the four-momenta $\{p\}_N = \{p_1, p_2, \dots, p_N\}$ of the microjets.
 From these variables, we wish to construct a function $\chi(\{p\}_N)$ with the property that large $\chi$ corresponds to a high likelihood that the jet is a top jet.
 In fact, we define $\chi$ as the likelihood ratio

 where $P(\{p\}_N|\LS)$ is the probability density that a jet in a sample of top jets (``signal jets'') would have the configuration $\{p\}_N$ and $P(\{p\}_N|\LB)$ is the probability density that a jet in a sample of background jets would have the configuration $\{p\}_N$.
 One might imagine constructing $P(\{p\}_N|\LS)$ and $P(\{p\}_N|\LB)$ by generating events with a trusted parton shower Monte Carlo event generator.
 However, that method is not practical.
 Instead, we calculate $P(\{p\}_N|\LS)$ and $P(\{p\}_N|\LB)$ by calculating the probabilities that a simplified approximation to a shower Monte Carlo event generator would generate $\{p\}_N$ according to the signal hypothesis and the background hypothesis, respectively.
 Our simplified approximation to a shower Monte Carlo event generator is based on the shower algorithms described in Refs.~\cite{NSI, NSII, NSIII, NScolor} and in unpublished work in this ongoing series of papers \cite{NSunpublished}.
+For a brief review of the structure of parton shower event generators, see Ref.~\cite{Gieseke:1900zz}.

 How can one calculate these probabilities?
 Consider, for example, $P(\{p\}_N|\LS)$.
 We take $\{p\}_N$ to be the momenta carried by partons at a fairly late stage of a parton shower.
 In Fig.~\ref{fig:Shistory}, we show a possible shower history by which an event generator might generate a particular $\{p\}_N$.
 A top quark is created in a hard interaction, indicated by the star in the figure.
 In this shower history, the top quark emits a gluon.
 Then it decays into a W and a b quark.
 The b quark emits a gluon.
 The W decays to two light quarks.
 Meanwhile, initial state splittings, depicted by diamond vertices, create two gluons.
 After two QCD final state splittings, the two gluons have become four.
 Our shower model is simplified.
 Really, there are two incoming partons, ``a'' and ``b,'' that initiate the hard interaction.
 However, we do not distinguish which incoming partons split to create new partons.
 Also, we take the partons created by initial state splittings to be gluons.